cloudui/homepage/content/extracurriculars/ng-challenge.md

 - Evaluated market analytics, centers of influence, and environmental impact of our product
 - Presented prototype and business model to judge panel and placed 1st among participating teams

-## Don't let an opportunity slip away
+## Don't let good opportunities slip away

 The story of how I became involved with this competition is a funny one.
 It was a month and a half into my second semester of university.
 Due to the heavy workload from my new clubs, I was coming home around 9:00-10:00 pm four times a week.
 My priorities were in a jumble, and my mind was a constantly swimming with items on my todo list.
 Then, I realized that I was sooaring on Cloud 9 in the first semester.
 Despite my struggles, I was proud of my mental fortitude, and trivial complications were not going to sway me.